yujin114/ROKEY3_SLAM_robot_system/README.md

-# 🚓 TurtleBot4 Multi-Robot Surveillance System
+# 🚓 TurtleBot4 Multi-Robot Park Patroll

 **Autonomous illegal parking detection system using TurtleBot4 robots**, developed as part of the **Doosan Robotics Bootcamp 2025**.